 The history of the Vikings is replete with myths, misinformation, romantic notions, and pop-culture laziness.
 The facts about the Vikings are just as interesting as their myths, and have the added advantage of being true.
 Far from the violent, unwashed, horned-helmeted brutes of cultural depictions, the Vikings were explorers, farmers, traders, and colonists.
 They had a diverse religion, stratified society, and rich culture.

 Of course, Viking history is also full of violence.
-From their brutal raids on England to their slave trading and drug-fueled combat, the Norse people of the Viking Age (between 790 and 1066 CE) cut a swath through history.
+From their brutal raids on England to their slave trading and drug-fueled combat, the Norse people of the Viking Age (between the 790s and 1066 AD) cut a swath through history.
 They also left a mark in the form of prosperous cities, archaeological ruins, and breathtaking sagas.

 By far the most infamous form of Viking punishment was the blood eagle, a ritualized execution involving the back being opened up and the ribs cracked open one by one.
 Then salt would be poured into the wound, and the victim was left to die.

-Given the fragmented nature of the Nordic people of the time, it makes sense that there wasn't one origin for the term "Viking."
-One possible origin is the feminine form of the the Old Norse word for small bay - vik.
+Given the fragmented nature of the Nordic people of the time, it makes sense that there isn't one origin for the term "Viking."
+One possible origin is the feminine form of the the Old Norse word for small bay: vik.
 It also might be a term referring to people from the Viken district of Norway, or a variation on different nautical terms.

 No variant of the word appears in any record of the time until the 10th century, and the actual word didn't enter popular usage until the 18th century.
 Incidentally, Old Norse left its mark on the English language with dozens of words, including egg, anger, blunder, glove, and rotten.